 The best diet for a Beagle Cocker Spaniel Mix is one that has been formulated for small dogs with high energy levels.
 Overfeeding can be a problem because this breed will pack on pounds if they eat too much and do not get enough exercise.
 As such, consider sticking to a daily feeding regimen, providing two or three meals at a set time each day.
 If you leave food down, they will eat it and come back for more.

 The Bocker might be a small dog, but he has a lot of energy, and you will want to help get rid of this energy with regular walks.
 Expect to spend an hour or more a day walking your Bocker.
 He is also an intelligent dog, which means that he craves mental stimulation, and if this isn’t provided, he might create his own games, such as chewing the sofa or grabbing items off tables that he can reach.
 Your Bocker is likely to let you know when it’s time to play and walk because he enjoys having a set timetable and he will quickly learn it.

-This breed performs very well at agility and other intense training classes because it exercises the brain as well as the body.
+The Beagle Cocker Spaniel Mix performs very well at agility and other intense training classes because it exercises the brain as well as the body.